-Internal hemroids, a form of hemroids, are the most frequent version of this very common health problem.
+Internal hemroids, are a form of hemroids, and internal hemroids are the most frequent version of this very common health problem.

 Definition of internal hemroids: Hemroids are defined as anal veins that enlarge from constant internal abdominal pressure.
-Intenral hemroids is when this ballooning occurs internally in your back passage.
+Internal hemroids is when this ballooning occurs internally in your back passage.
+If you get one such ballooning, you have an internal hemroid, if you have several balloonings, you have internal hemroids.
+Internal hemroids only grow / develop in the last two inches of your rectum (aka bottom hole, aka anal opening)

-Causes of internal hemroids: This pressure is created by various conditions, the most common of which are constipation, an excess of heavy lifting, or pregnancy.
+Causes of internal hemroids: Internal hemroids develop from adominal pressure created by various conditions, the most common conditions causing internal hemroids are constipation, an excess of heavy lifting, or pregnancy.

 Other conditions that can contribute to or cause internal hemroids are diarrhea, constant coughing or sneezing, vomiting, prolonged sitting, a sedentary lifestyle, obesity, a low-fiber diet, cirrhosis of the liver, anal or rectal infection, or Crohn's disease.